eliaquimbrandao/azure-service-tags-watcher/README.md

 - **Most Active Services Chart**: Paginated list showing services with frequent changes (with yellow 🟡 status for mixed IP changes)
 - **Regional Analysis**: Interactive region selection to view detailed service changes per region

+### Change History Timeline

+- **Visual Timeline**: Displays the last 10 change events in chronological order (newest first)
+- **Event Statistics**: Each timeline item shows:
+  - Number of services affected
+  - Number of regions impacted
+  - IPs added (green) and removed (red)
+  - Total IP changes
+- **Two-Level Navigation**: Click any timeline event to choose how to browse:
+  - **Browse by Services**: View all services alphabetically with full IP change details and search functionality
+  - **Browse by Regions**: View regions list → Select region → See services with IP details for that region
+- **No Changes Tracking**: Events with no changes are clearly marked, maintaining monitoring continuity
+- **Search Functionality**: Search within service or region views to quickly find specific changes
+- **Back Navigation**: Intuitive back buttons for multi-level navigation (Region List ← Services ← Navigation ← Timeline)
+- **Persistent History**: Historical events remain visible even when current week has no changes

 ### Service Search & Discovery

 - **Interactive stat cards** - Click on IP Ranges, Changes This Week, or Region Changes to see detailed modals